maningreen/shwompEngine/README.md

 ### Root Entity

 There is one more type of entity, that being root.
-Root (by default) manages the window initialisation and the window deinitilisation.
-If you want you can change it from raylib to use another visual library, such as sdl, or if you want even a TUI library such as ncurses.
+Root manages many things, those being
+- window initialization
+- rendering and processing of children
+- closing windows
+- refreshing the window
+In order to *truly* customise the engine you *must* customise the root entity class, it's source can be found in two files:
+1. `src/engine/root.hpp`
+2. `src/engine/root.cpp`

 ### Changing visual backend